SatvikN/cse15l-lab-reports/LabReport3.md

 ## Part 2 - Researching Commands
 **Command: grep**

-***-i Case sensitive***<br/>
+***-i Ignoring case***<br/>
 working directory: `./docsearch/technical/biomed`
 ```
-$ grep "DNA" *.txt > grep-output.txt
+$ grep -i "dna" *.txt > grep-output.txt
 $ wc grep-output.txt
-    5993   56210  487525 grep-output.txt
+    6141   57570  499162 grep-output.txt
 ```
-* The command searches for the pattern "DNA" in all files with the `.txt` extension within the current working directory.
+* The command searches for the pattern "dna" in all files with the `.txt` extension within the current working directory ignoring the case of the text.
 It then stores the output in the file `grep-output.txt`.
-* This is useful because we can find out how many times "DNA" occurs in all the text files in the `biomed` directoy.
-Based on the output we know that "DNA" was found 5993 times in the directory.
+* This is useful because we can find out how many times "dna" occurs in all the text files in the `biomed` directoy.
+Based on the output we know that "dna" was found 6141 times in the directory.

 working directory: `./docsearch/technical`
 ```
-$ grep "policy" ./government/media/*
+$ grep  -i "policy" ./government/media/*
+./government/media/Anthem_Payout.txt:Poorest Policyholders could lose Medicaid, other Benefits
 ./government/media/Anthem_Payout.txt:Anthem Inc., issued to policyholders as part of the insurer's
 ./government/media/Anthem_Payout.txt:that, to 1 million eligible policyholders in four states.
 About
 ./government/media/Anthem_Payout.txt:from a mutual company, owned by its policyholders, to a publicly